Global Connections, Local Impact

 We hope you will sign up for our luncheons and take advantage of our receptions–you will not starve!
 But rest assured, UNLV’s dining services include both a dining commons a short walk (literally a couple of minutes) from Tonopah Hall as well as several options in the Student Union, where we will be meeting for the bulk of the conference; summer school will be in session, so most of them should be open.

-We also will provide a list of nearby dining possibilities that include all varieties, including fast food and ethnic food, many of which are right across the street from our conference venue on the UNLV campus.
+We also have a Dining Guide of nearby possibilities that include all varieties, including fast food and ethnic food, many of which are right across the street from our conference venue on the UNLV campus.
 In addition, Las Vegas has become a worldwide “foodie” destination: the Strip has many restaurants with celebrity chefs, downtown has numerous smaller and highly regarded establishments, and virtually every kind of ethnic food you could want is available somewhere in town.